fpetkovski/fpetkovski.github.io/_posts/2019-05-20-kubernetes-external-metrics.markdown

 ```

 The implementation of the interface can be found in the [`server`](https://github.com/fpetkovski/k8s-external-metrics-server/blob/master/pkg/metrics_server/server.go) type and is quite straightforward.
-All the metrics information is kept in memory and is retrieved from the beanstalkd queue each 5 seconds.
+All the metrics information is kept in memory and is retrieved from the beanstalkd queue every 5 seconds.

 ### Deploying the external metrics server
 Deploying the actual docker image running the server took me a while to figure out, but was also not difficult once I had the boilerplate in place.